karatelabs/karate-addons/karate-grpc/README.md

 ## Syntax

-Note that [variables](https://github.com/karatelabs/karate#native-data-types) will work just like you expect in Karate.
-The syntax leans more towards "pure JS" than Karate's HTTP keywords.

-This means that within JSON, variables will work directly without needing to use the `'#(variableName)'` syntax for [embedded expressions](https://github.com/karatelabs/karate#embedded-expressions) that you may be used to.

 ### `karate.consume()`

 Async handling requires a little more complexity than simple API tests, but `karate-grpc` still keeps it simple.
 Here is an example: